 "It's only asthma" is not a phrase that should pass anybody's lips.

 Some other general points about asthma

-- It is vital that you learn how to use your inhalers correctly.
+- It is vital to learn how to use inhalers correctly.
 In some people, symptoms persist simply because they do not use their inhaler properly and the medicine from the inhaler does not get into the airways properly.
-See your practice nurse or doctor if you are not sure if you are using your inhaler properly.
+See a pharmacist or practice nurse if not sure if using asthma inhalers properly.

 - See a doctor or nurse if symptoms are not fully controlled, or if they are getting worse.
 For example, if:

 - A night-time cough or wheeze is troublesome.

 - Peak flow readings are lower than normal.